-In the pursuit of the Company’s thrust to continuously improve awareness of best practices in the conduct of its business and operations especially in corporate governance across the organization, including dealings with its business partners and customers, the Company constantly updates its website, www.manilawater.com, with a section dedicated to corporate governance.
+In the pursuit of the Company’s thrust to continuously improve awareness of best practices in the conduct of its business and operations especially in corporate governance across the organization, including dealings with its business partners and customers, Manila Water constantly updates its website, www.manilawater.com, with a section dedicated to corporate governance and investor relations.
 The Corporate Governance section of the website contains all disclosures made by the Company to the PSE and SEC, as well as its Manual, the Code, the Charters of the Board and its Committees, the various corporate governance policies and other matters and information of relevance to the stockholders and all stakeholders.
 The Company discloses its corporate governance practices, corporate events calendar, and other material information on its website in a timely manner.

-The website also has a dedicated Investor Relations section that houses all information that may be required by the investors, shareholders and stakeholders.
+The Investor Relations section houses all information that may be required by the investors, shareholders and stakeholders.
 The site has been enhanced to be user-friendly and is accessible to the public at all times.

 CORPORATE GOVERNANCE RECOGNITION AND AWARDS